abhushanaj/react-hooks.abhushan.dev/www/README.md

 ## Overview

-The project is created on top of [Astro Starlight](https://starlight.astro.build/) starter.
+The project is created on top of [Astro Starlight](https://starlight.astro.build/) plugin.

 Find all relevant content inside the `src/**` folder.